 There are still some soft spots in terms of audio performance — the low-end and high-end of the audio spectrum, in particular — that some of its rivals like the newly launched Sony WF-1000XM5 don't have.
-These are still some of the best wireless earbuds around, and they could be about to rank even higher among the best noise-cancelling earbuds overall once we've tried out Apple's Adaptive Audio enhancements that are expected to come to the AirPods Pro 2 via the iOS 17 firmware update.
+These are still some of the best wireless earbuds around, and Apple's Adaptive Audio enhancements make them an even stronger rival to some of the very best noise-canceling earbuds I've tried.

 For more on how the AirPods Pro 2 compare to the competition, check out our Beats Studio Buds vs. AirPods Pro 2 face-off, our AirPods Pro 2 vs. Sony WF-1000XM4 and our Sony WF-1000XM5 vs. AirPods Pro 2 comparisons.

-Apple's AirPods Pro 2 earbuds are on sale priced at $249 ($329 CAD / £249 / AU$399), which is the same amount the original AirPods Pro launched at in 2019.
-They are available from the Apple Store at the full asking price, but they can also be found at online retailers discounted to $199 at Amazon and $199 at Walmart, while Best Buy has them at $199 with a free 4-month Apple Music trial.
+Apple's AirPods Pro 2 earbuds originally launched at $249 / £249 / AU$399, which is the same amount the original AirPods Pro launched at in 2019 — interestingly the arrival of the USB-C option saw the price drop to £229 in the U.K. They are available from the Apple Store at the full asking price, but they can also be regularly found discounted at online retailers including Amazon, Walmart and Best Buy.

 The original AirPods Pro have been discontinued on the Apple Store, but can still be found on sale while stocks last with the best AirPods deals.

 In terms of the competition, that’s slightly less than the going rate for a pair of flagship noise-canceling earbuds.
-The Sony WF-1000XM4, a top contender for the best wireless earbuds, comes in at $279 while the newly launched Bose QuietComfort Earbuds II cost $299.
+The Sony WF-1000XM5, a top contender for the best wireless earbuds, comes in at $299 while the newly launched Bose QuietComfort Ultra Earbuds cost $299.
 That means you can get the AirPods Pro 2 for quite a bit less.

-Sure, there are a number of great true wireless earbuds available for less than $200 — the Sennheiser CX Plus and the OnePlus Buds Pro come to mind — but, if you’re only looking at the big mainstream audio companies, the new AirPods Pro are a very reasonable choice.
+Sure, there are a number of great true wireless earbuds available for less than $200 — the OnePlus Buds 3 come to mind — but the AirPods Pro 2 are the strongest choice for iPhones.